-Manufacturers are spending a significant portion of their budgets on trade promotions that aren’t effective.
-With the advent of the digital marketplace, traditional methods of trade promotion have been forced to evolve.
-Gone are the days when you could juggle it all with Excel spreadsheets, Word documents and a gut feeling.
+Thanks to the digital SaaS marketplace, traditional methods of trade promotion have been forced to evolve.
+Gone are the days when you could juggle it all with Excel spreadsheets, email threads and a gut feeling.

 Today, as you have no doubt heard, it’s all about big data.
-Effective TPM relies on the skillful use of available tools and techniques for the collection and analysis of data.
+Effective trade promotion management (TPM) relies on the skillful use of available tools and techniques for the collection and analysis of data.
 In addition to acknowledging the power of data and the need for the right tools,

 it’s important for foodservice manufacturers to understand the crucial need for alignment across all departments

 You have the data to make smarter trade investment decisions

 …but it’s sliced off across departments, systems and files so that you can’t easily access the insights you need to make your promotions successful.

 There’s a term for all of this incredible streamlining and efficient unity— data harmonization.